Where are you from?

 What is a Cassini Program Manager?

 Some programs are made up of multiple projects, while others only have a single project.
-The Cassini program is an example of the latter, so in my case there really is no distinction between being a program manager and a project manager.
-My job is to be responsible for the overall implementation of the operations phase of the Cassini mission.
-This includes negotiating the budget with NASA Headquarters, managing the allocation of the money internal to the project and insuring that all of the activities required to keep Cassini operating are completed properly and on schedule.
-The Cassini project team is staffed with a very capable and competent group of scientists and engineers and they make my job easy!
+The Cassini program is an example of the latter, so in my case there really was no distinction between being a program manager and a project manager.
+My job was to be responsible for the overall implementation of the operations phase of the Cassini mission.
+This included negotiating the budget with NASA Headquarters, managing the allocation of the money internal to the project and insuring that all of the activities required to keep Cassini operating were completed properly and on schedule.
+The Cassini project team is staffed with a very capable and competent group of scientists and engineers and they made my job easy!